Animate

 Swift

-• Set the spring damping and velocity for all animations.
+Set the duration for all animations.

 Declaration